-During anorectal manometry a small, flexible tube, about the size of a thermometer, with a balloon at the end is inserted into the rectum.
-The catheter is connected to a machine that measures the pressure.
-During the test, the small balloon attached to the catheter may be inflated in the rectum.
-This test measures the pressures of the anal sphincter muscles, the sensation in the rectum, and the neural reflexes that are needed for normal bowel movements.
+During anorectal manometry, a small, flexible tube (called a catheter) about the size of a thermometer, with a balloon at the end, is inserted into the rectum.
+The catheter is connected to a machine that measures pressure.
+During the test, the small balloon attached to the catheter may be inflated in the rectum and muscle activity and sensation is tested.
+Anorectal manometry is not painful, however, you may experience slight discomfort.

-- Constipation – There are many causes of constipation.
-Some involve sluggish movement through the whole colon, whereas others involve the anal sphincter muscles.
-In some patients with constipation, the anal sphincter muscles do not relax appropriately when bearing down or pushing to have a bowel movement.
+Constipation occurs when bowel movements become difficult to pass or less frequent than normal.
+There are many causes of constipation, including inadequate fiber intake, dehydration, medication, or stress.
+Some people experiencing constipation may have sluggish colon movement, while for others, the anal sphincter muscles are to blame.
+In some patients with constipation, the anal sphincter muscles do not relax appropriately when bearing down to have a bowel movement.
 This abnormal muscle function may cause a functional type of obstruction.
-Muscles that do not relax with bearing down can be retrained with biofeedback techniques using anal manometry.
+Muscles that do not relax with bearing down can be re-trained with biofeedback techniques using anal manometry.

-Complications are rare: it is possible that a perforation (tearing) or bleeding of the rectum could occur.
+Complications are rare, but it is possible for a perforation (tearing) or bleeding of the rectum to occur.
 Equipment failure is a remote possibility.
-If you are allergic to latex, you should inform the nurse/technician before the test so that a latex free balloon can be used.
+If you are allergic to latex, you should inform the nurse before the test so that a latex-free balloon can be used.

 Anorectal manometry can be utilized to determine the cause of gastrointestinal issues, making it possible to begin therapy or a treatment plan to get you on track to more comfortable living.
 Those seeking anorectal manometry in New Jersey can visit our Hillsborough office and surgical center, where this procedure is performed by our skilled team.